Carnagion/carnagion.github.io/content/blog/over-engineering-playlist-generation.md

 }
 ```

-Finally, we can construct the metaheuristic by combining a few metaheuristic operators like so, and run it on a given problem instance to produce a solution:
+And finally, we can construct the metaheuristic by combining a few metaheuristic operators like so, and run it on a given problem instance to produce a solution:

 ```rs
 let problem: Problem = /* ... */;